diegogrdc/Little-Duck-2020/README.md

 > cargo run

 Parser will give a message if program was parsed correctly, or show the error found when parsing.
-Parser takes file `input.txt` as input (File is found on `tests/` folder.
+Parser takes file `input.txt` as input (File is found on `tests/` folder).
 Try changing this file to check out parser behaviour with different inputs.